rpalovics/Alpenglow/docs/source/alpenglow.cpp.rst

 Online experiment
 -----------------

-This is the online_experiment header file.
+The central classes of the online experiments.